1947

 The images are from 1948-1949.
 This view is the main entry to the house which faces north.

-The "Sun Deck" as called by the Fryes
+The 'Sun Deck' as called by the Fryes

-Vintage photos of the Apache Fires house are rarer than "hen's teeth" but we have Rosie
+Vintage photos of the Apache Fires house are rarer than 'hen's teeth' but we have Rosie

 Targhetta Armijo to thank for the lion's share of them.
-Ms. Targhetta as a teenager came out
+Ms. Targhetta, as a teenager, came out

-Willow House, the next summer (1948) she stayed at the Apache Fires house as the Frye's
+the Willow House, the next summer (1948) she stayed at the Apache Fires house as the Frye's

 called it.
 The house was finished enough for the Fryes and Rosie to move up there.
 There also